 4-6 best quality hot dogs

-Remoulade Sauce, recipe follows
+Danish Remoulade Sauce, recipe follows

 4-6 hot dog buns for serving

-For the Danish Remoulade:
+For the Danish Remoulade Sauce:

 ½ cup prepared mayonnaise

-2 tablespoons skyr or greek yogurt
+2 tablespoons skyr (Icelandic yogurt), Greek yogurt or sour cream

 1 heaping teaspoon dijon mustard